LaLunaAerial/lalunaaerial.github.io/README.md

 Changed:
 1. Now will use phone number to do Authentication. email:{phone number}+@phone.com
-2. Now created user.displayName for the Name inpput on Registeration.
+2. Now created user.displayName for the Name input on Registeration, will display into the navBar.

 Fast Key:
 I am doing a room booking webiste using React.
 Now please scan the code in the project directory to familar yourself with the project.

 Currently, the user can book the time section by adding the time section into the shopping cart, and then click submit in the shopping cart page.